Nitrokey/nitrokey-documentation/source/components/nitrokeys/nitrokey3/set-pins.rst

 .. warning::
    The PIN has a retry counter of eight attempts.
 After eight attempts, the PIN is locked and the FIDO feature must be reset, which deletes all saved FIDO2 credentials.
-   To prevent accidental lock of the PIN, the device needs to be unplugged and rei-plugged every 3 attempts.
+   To prevent accidental lock of the PIN, the device needs to be unplugged and re-plugged every 3 attempts.

 .. note::
    The *FIDO2 PIN* must have a minimal length of 4 characters and maximal length of 63 characters.